Where is the best place for the vegetable garden?

 And I have visited a lot of wonderful gardens in the last few years, so I thought I’d look at where these gardeners have put their kitchen gardens.

-Very contemporary – near the house
+The vegetable garden near the house

 I think there’s an interesting new direction towards bringing the vegetable beds closer to the house.
 This look appreciates the beauty of growing vegetables.

 My only concern would be that I might not want to harvest leaves or roots from a particularly glorious-looking row.
+But it’s also more convenient – you can pop out for a few herbs or salad leaves.

 Make the greenhouse a focal point